jbossdemocentral/amq-ha-replicated-demo/README.md

 ## Deployment

+Git clone this repository and then change directory to amq-ha-replicated-dem.

+Download AMQ 7 Broker from Red Hat Developer Portal: --[download here](https://developers.redhat.com/products/amq/download/)

+Place the downloaded amq zip in the installs directory.

 This demo can be deployed using the automated installation based on the [init.sh](init.sh) script.

 #### Using the script